TheAliLab/My-Projects/README.md

 5- Twitter Arabic user classification(student | Non-student): Classyfing twitter users by machine learing approach while using java to pre-process raw data and then using weka to build the model and choose the most effective features. (source code will be uploaded soon).

-6- Database Project: creating my database by using Mysql and connecting it using java + GUI.
+6- Database Project: creating a resturant with employees by using Mysql and then connecting it using java + GUI to interact with database.